vigente/gerardus/casero2017_3d_histology_transformation_diffusion_reconstruction/README.md

 http://www.sciencedirect.com/science/article/pii/S1361841517300397

+These scripts depend on [Matlab code from the gerardus project](https://github.com/vigente/gerardus).
+You can clone the code and add the toolboxes to your Matlab path following the "Quickstart" section in the [instructions to build and install Gerardus](https://github.com/rcasero/gerardus/wiki/Build-instructions).
+(Basically, you'll need to clone the gerardus project, run `gerardus/matlab/add_gerardus_paths.m`, and install the [elastix binaries](http://elastix.isi.uu.nl/).

+Note: Strictly speaking, the paper above was run with [Gerardus tag "casero2017_3d_histology_transformation_diffusion_reconstruction"](https://github.com/vigente/gerardus/releases/tag/casero2017_3d_histology_transformation_diffusion_reconstruction).
+However, it's quite likely that later versions of Gerardus will work with these scripts too.
+It's worth giving a try to the current master version.

-In the "src/hand_tracing/" directory we provide landmarks and masks that we traced by hand, so that readers can reproduce our results.
+In the `hand_tracing/` directory we provide landmarks and masks that we traced by hand, so that readers can reproduce our results.
 The data (blockface and histology images) are not provided in this directory, but in the location stated in the paper.